MuhammadA-C/wgu-c482/README.md

 * User is redirected to the Main Form after saving/or canceling

 **Add/Modify Part Form**
-* User can input fields for part name, inventory/or stock level, price, maximum and minmum invenotry, and company name or machine id
+* User can input fields for part name, inventory/or stock level, price, maximum and minimum inventory, and company name or machine id
   * *Note: Machine ID is for In-House parts and Company Name is for Outsourced parts*
 * User can switch from In-House parts to Outsourced parts, and vice-versa